db47h/go-decnumber/README.md

 and you're all set.

+## .syso technique

 Another option for package maintainers is to use the [.syso mechanism][syso] which greatly speeds up the build process.
 The idea is to bundle together all the .o files into a single .syso file.
 When such a file is present in a package folder, it will automatically be linked with the other object files.

 To make the .syso file: